 Boardwalk Entertainment & Activities:

-Tim Maloney MC, Giant Bounce Rides, Canada 150 Giveaways, Balloons, Uptown Ghost Gallivant, Face Painting, Mechanical Bull Ride, Wipeout Bounce and Euro Bungee
+Giant Bounce Rides for all ages, Canada 150 Giveaways, Balloons, Uptown Ghost Gallivant, Face Painting, Mechanical Bull Ride, Wipeout Bounce and Euro Bungee

 FIREWORKS GRAND FINALE at dusk